-Reverse Robin Hood; the Panama Papers details how shell companies steal from billions from Africa's poor to give to the rich.
+Panama Papers, Stealing from Africa's poor to give to the rich

-The Panama Papers detail tax avoidance in very poor African countries by very wealthy International companies and individuals.
+The Panama Papers detail tax avoidance using very poor African countries by very wealthy International companies and individuals.
 These unethical business practices undermine Africa’s progress trapping millions of Africans in poverty.
 The Panama Papers have lifted the veil on a secret world in which tax havens are used to shift billions out of the world’s poorest countries in Africa.

 |Reverse Robin Hood Syndrome|

 Although many of these companies do legitimate business, The International Consortium of Investigative Journalists (ICIJ) identified 37 companies within the Panama Papers that have been named in court actions or government investigations involving natural resources in Africa.

-One of Africa’s poorest countries, the Democratic Republic of Congo (DRC), from 1999 to 2002, during Joseph Kabila Kabange presidency a United Nations investigation found he "transferred ownership of at least $5 billion of assets from the state-mining sector to private companies under its control... with no compensation or benefit for the State treasury,".
+One of Africa’s poorest countries, the Democratic Republic of Congo (DRC), from 1999 to 2002, during Joseph Kabila Kabange presidency a United Nations investigation found he "transferred ownership of at least $5 billion of assets from the state mining sector to private companies under its control... with no compensation or benefit for the State Treasury,".
 As recently as 2014 the UN found that gold continued to provide important funding for both the army and armed rebel groups.

-poor to give to the rich|
+|Stealing from Africa's poor to give to the rich|

-Former South African president Thabo Mbeki, head of the African Union's panel on illicit financial flows, on April 9, 2016 called the Panama Papers "most welcome" and called on African nations to investigate the citizens of their nations who appear in the papers.
+Former South African president Thabo Mbeki, head of the African Union's panel on illicit financial flows, on April 9, 2016, called the Panama Papers "most welcome" and called on African nations to investigate the citizens of their nations who appear in the papers.

-Mbeki investigative panel reported Africa loses $50 billion a year due to tax evasion and other illicit practices and its 50-year losses top a trillion dollars.
-Furthermore, he said, the Seychelles, an African nation, is the fourth most mentioned the Panama Papers as a friendly tax haven.
+Mbeki the investigative panel reported Africa loses $50 billion a year due to tax evasion and other illicit practices and its 50-year losses top a trillion dollars.
+Furthermore, he said, Seychelles, an African nation, is the fourth most mentioned the Panama Papers as a friendly tax haven.

 According to The Namibian newspaper, a shell company registered to Beny Steinmetz, Octea, owes more than $700,000 US in property taxes to the city of Koidu in Sierra Leone, and has $150 million in profits, even though its exports were more than twice that in an average month 2012-2015.
-Steinmetz himself has personal worth of $6 billion.
+Steinmetz himself has a personal worth of $6 billion.